jennfshr/vnc2hpc/README.md

 `$> ./vnc2hpc -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-fey1 --port 15`

-There is a limit of one vncserver service running per user per remote host, and the script will enforce this.
+*NOTE: There is a limit of one vncserver service running per user per remote host, and the script will enforce this.*

 _____

 ### [-u|--user <hpcuserid>] (required: if $USER is different on remote host)

 Sometimes the user id of the user running on the desktop system where vnc2hpc is invoked doesn't match the corresponding user id for the remote system.
 If you have different user ids, you need to pass the remote userid (a.k.a. moniker) to the script

 `$> ./vnc2hpc -c "/Applications/VNC\ Viewer.app/Contents/MacOS/vncviewer" -m sn-fey1 -u jgreen`